It’s common knowledge by now that Meghan Markle is quite the foodie; indeed, if the archives of her former website, The Tig, are anything to go by,

 So here: From me to you, have some of Meghan Markle’s favorite recipes.
-They all look delish, and honestly, I’m highly considering adding some of them to my regular cooking rotation — broken images and all.
+They all look delish, and honestly, I’m highly considering adding some of them to my regular cooking rotation.

 Poached fruit desserts don't get nearly enough love.
 Cinnamon, ginger, cardamom, and some unexpected rosemary and basil give these pears a kick, while honey and vanilla add a touch of sweetness.